 Use an organic insecticide (neem) to deal with the problem, if it occurs.

-The plant attracts hummingbirds, butterflies, and bees and is also a desirable fodder of livestock.
+The plant attracts hummingbirds, butterflies, and bees and is also a desirable fodder for livestock.

 Tecoma Stans Uses